 Engineering Technicians: Online Degree Programs with a Hands-on Difference

-Though it seems similar to our top pick, technician work is a world away from engineering.
+Though it seems similar to our first pick, technician work is a world away from engineering.
 While engineers design and test the green technology, it's the technicians that go out into the field and install it.
 Electrical engineering technicians, including those who might install solar panels on homes, earned mean annual wages of $53,990 in 2008, the BLS reports.
 An online associate degree in engineering can give you the training you need.

 Manufacturing: Producing the Environmentally Friendly Future